ickb/proposal/README.md

 ### Discovering iCKB

-During February 2022, while [testing the ground for a NervosDAO based ISPO](https://discord.com/channels/657799690070523914/657799690552606745/943306112889933864), I discovered the untapped need for a token that liquefies and bridges interests from L1 to L2 and so I started researching its feasibility.
+During February 2022, while [testing the ground for a NervosDAO based ISPO](https://discord.com/channels/657799690070523914/657799690552606745/943306112889933864), I discovered the untapped need for a token that liquefies and bridges interests from L1 to L2 and so with Jordan Macks's help I started researching its feasibility.

-## Core Layer
+## Diving Into The Protocol

-### Core Layer is On-Chain, Trust-Less & Decentralized
+### On-Chain, Trust-Less & Decentralized

-Core Layer defines a solid way to exchange between CKB and iCKB in fixed blocks.
+This protocol defines a solid way to exchange between CKB and iCKB in fixed blocks.
 The design aim is to make iCKB as simple, robust and neutral as possible.

 This part of the protocol lives completely on Nervos Layer 1.
 Once deployed it is independent and not upgradable.
 It wraps NervosDAO transactions by transforming them into iCKB and it does not require a receipt.
 It tracks all deposits by a fixed amount of iCKB, so CKB capacity for any deposit is determined by the current exchange rate of CKB for iCKB.